Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Castle Square

-My first stop in Old Town Warsaw was Castle Square.
-Castle Square is the immediate area in front of the Warsaw Castle, which was once the home of the Polish Monarchs.
-Located in the middle of Warsaw Square is Sigismund’s Column.
+My first stop in Old Town Warsaw was Castle Square (Plac Zamkowy).
+Castle Square is the immediate area in front of the Royal Castle (Zamek Królewski), which was once the home of the Polish monarchs.
+Located in the middle of the square is Sigismund’s Column (Kolumna Zygmunta).

 Castle Square - Warsaw, Poland

-The Warsaw Castle is the main attraction of Castle Square.
+The Royal Castle is the main attraction of Castle Square.
 Originally built in 1619, the castle was completely destroyed during World War II.
-It took years and lots of money to rebuild the Warsaw Castle.
+It took years and lots of money to rebuild the Royal Castle (Zamek Królewski).
 The rebuild was completed in 1984.
-Today, the Warsaw Castle is a museum that is open to the public.
+Today, the Royal Castle is a museum that is open to the public.

 The Warsaw Castle - Warsaw, Poland